Clinic Staff

 Enter your information and start moving toward a career you love!

-By clicking the "Send Request" button below, I consent to representatives of Pacific College and Health Science contacting me about furthering my education via email, text, and phone number, including my mobile phone number if provided above, using an automatic dialer or prerecorded message.
+By clicking the "Send Request" button below, I consent to representatives of Pacific College of Health and Science contacting me about furthering my education via email, text, and phone number, including my mobile phone number if provided above, using an automatic dialer or prerecorded message.
 I understand that my consent is not a requirement for enrollment, and I may withdraw my consent at any time.

 * Required.